 Planning on booking a safari tour in South Africa?
 This 4-day tour of the Kruger National Park starts and finishes in Johannesburg and gives you the best chance of seeing South Africa's Big Five up close.

-Seeing wild animals in their natural habitat is easily one of the most magical travel experiences.
+Seeing wild animals in their natural habitat during a safari is easily one of the most magical travel experiences.
 While you may have seen these animals at the zoo, watching them in their own space is a completely different experience.

-South Africa is a wonderful destination to have a well-rounded safari experience, with the comforts of every day life.
-The game parks are large and well-maintained and it's possible to see a huge variety of animals while you're there and it's particularly well suited to travellers heading on their first safari.
-Here's what you need to know to plan your South African safari.
+South Africa is a wonderful destination to have a well-rounded safari experience with the comforts of everyday life.
+The game parks are large and well-maintained, and it's possible to see a huge variety of animals while you're there.

 So, what animals can you expect to see on safari in South Africa?
 Well, a huge range, to be honest.
 South Africa is home to over 500 bird species, 100 species of reptile and 150 mammal species, including the Big Five and the endangered African wild dog.